 - Dump in a splash of rubbing alcohol to keep anything gross from growing in the Swiffer refill container.

 - As an option, add a couple drops of essential oil.
 I like to use lemon or orange scents because citrus also works as degreasers.

 Note: It’s important to wring out your mop pad or cloth thoroughly to avoid leaving excess liquid on your floors.
 Also, avoid using vinegar on waxed or oiled floors, as it may damage the finish.

 How to Get the Cap Off a Swiffer Bottle

 It can be tricky to get the cap off the Swiffer refill bottle.
 But I discovered an easy way to do it!

-3. Wait 20 to 30 seconds and then remove the bottle from the water.
+- Wait 20 – 30 seconds and then remove the bottle from the water.

 How to Make Homemade Swiffer Pads

-Cut a microfiber cloth or bath towel into rectangles, use the Swiffer mop head as a guide to gauge the correct size.
-Give it about 1 1/2 inches of overlap on the longer sides so you can tuck the ends of the cloth into the Swiffer mop cloth holder—or, attach velcro strips to the top of the mop head to help keep the microfiber towel attached.
+Cut a microfiber cloth or bath towel into rectangles, using the Swiffer mop head as a guide to gauge the correct size.
+Give it about 1 1/2 inches of overlap on the longer sides so you can tuck the ends of the cloth into the Swiffer mop cloth holder.
+Or, attach Velcro strips to the top of the mop head to help keep the microfiber towel attached.
 After using the cloth, just throw it in the washing machine with your other rags.